lekolawole/meetup/README.md

 # MeetUp
-A serverless web app that features events by city.
+A serverless web app that features events by city around the world.

 ## Description